Category: Scheduling / Booking Tools

 Doodle

-TidyCal fails first because booking page setup takes longer than creating a poll.
+TidyCal fails first because it breaks when booking page setup takes longer than creating a poll.

 Verdict